The New Freedmen's Clinic

+Health care clinic in Washington, D.C., U.S.

 The New Freedmen's Clinic (first opened in the summer of 2009) is a free student-run health care clinic affiliated with Howard University Hospital (HUH) and Howard University College of Medicine (HUCM).
 It gets its name from HUH's original name - Freedmen's Hospital.
 It is currently located in the heart of Washington, DC, within HUH.